boostorg/msm/include/boost/msm/backmp11/README.md

 TODOs:

+- Understand the background of region_start_helper

 Ideas short-term:

+- defer the constructor of a fsm with favor_compile_time to a GENERATE macro
 - Skip the dispatch table if the event is not part of the SM's transition table (non-recursive) -> There are 3 options: Sub-SM is active (call it) or event is deferred (defer it) or have no action (call no transition)

 Ideas long-term: